Oran expedition (1707): Background

 Oran which was then under Spanish rule was plagued by the attempts of Morocco and Algiers.
 Despite his previous unsuccessful siege in 1693, Moulay Ismail made another attempt to extend Moroccan domination to Oran in 1707.
 The Moroccan king raided the areas near Oran, with the objective of eventually taking control of the city.

 Battle

 The attack took place in a forest not far from a small village called La Mare d'Eau.
 35 km east of Oran.

 Moulay Ismail and his army encountered the Bey of Mascara Mustapha Bouchelaghem who then severely defeated Moulay Ismail.
 Moulay Ismail's army was almost entirely destroyed.

 Consequences

 It is said that the night of his defeat, while fleeing the battle, followed only by a few of his officers Ismail turned to them and said :«Oran is comparable to a viper sheltered under rock, misery to the unwise who touch it !».

 Right after the unsuccessful Moroccan invasion Mustapha Bouchelaghem captured Oran from the Spaniards.
-This defeat sealed the Algerian supremecy between Tlemcen, Mostaghanem, Mascara and Oran's region corresponding to the Beylik of the West and the main territories of the Kingdom of Tlemcen it is the last attempt of attacks and invasion by Morocco in western Algeria establishing borders with Moulouya river until the 19th century.